nhost/hasura-backend-plus/docs/configuration.md

 You can access these variables through `request.auth` (for example `request.auth['default-role']`) when creating your storage rules.

-A simple storage function would be to test if a user is authenticated.
+A simple storage function would be to test if a user has authenticated.
 You can do this by checking if `request.auth` is present:

 ```yaml
 functions: